Last Updated On:

 Welding can be dangerous to carry out, due to the risk of electric shock, burns from the high temperatures, and issues from toxic gases.

 It is also an expensive process because of the cost of required materials, tools and labor.
+A welder alone can easily cost several thousand dollars.

 Welding forms an extremely strong bond between two metal surfaces.